dotoscat/archivasa/README.md

     go install gitgub.com/dotoscat/archivasa/cmd/archivasa

-### CLI for creating a theme for you

-    go install github.com/dotoscat/archivasa/cmd/archivasa-createtheme

 ## Usage

 This is a command line interface.
 In your current working directory you need the next tree structure: